npm/npm-install-checks/README.md

 `environment` overrides the execution environment which comes from `process.platform` `process.arch` and current `libc` environment by default. `environment.os` `environment.cpu` and `environment.libc` are available.

 Error code: 'EBADPLATFORM'

+### .checkDevEngines(wanted, current, opts)

+Check if a package's `devEngines` property matches the current system environment.

+Returns an array of `Error` objects, some of which may be warnings, this can be checked with `.isError` and `.isWarn`.
+Errors correspond to an error for a given "engine" failure, reasons for each engine "dependency" failure can be found within `.errors`.